pdgilbert/eg_stm_hal/README.md

   export INTERFACE=stlink-v2    PROC=stm32f1x  #cheap  dongle and blue pill export INTERFACE=stlink-v2-1  PROC=stm32f1x  #better dongle and blue pill
 ```
-Many development boads have an ST-Link built onto the board, in which case you need to determine
+Many development boards have an ST-Link built onto the board, in which case you need to determine
 the version, and that is not always clear.
 My discovery-stm32f303 (Discovery kit STM32F303)
 says STlink V2-B but that
 seems to mean v2-1.
 One symptom of an incorrect setting is that the openocd command start up